 - health records department

-In addition, health records staff prepare for storage records no longer needed.
+In addition, health records staff prepare for storage any records no longer needed.
 Some health records clerks have other duties such as answering phones or in a reception area.

 Entry requirements, skills and interests

 There are no set entry requirements for health records staff.
 Employers usually expect good literacy, numeracy and IT skills.
 They may ask for GCSEs or equivalent qualifications.
 For some jobs, employers may ask for other skills or qualifications such as word processing or data entry.